Terrell Peterson: Cover-up

 The department made only one public statement which was written by Ralph Mitchell, the administrator of the Atlanta area office.
 He claimed members of the agency expressed "outrage at the loss of precious life" but that they had responded "immediately and comprehensively" to allegations of Terrell's abuse.
 The statement further claimed the department had followed protocol, saying "all of (its) steps were followed in the case of Terrell."

 Soon after, Mitchell wrote a private memo to the department head at state headquarters stating the press release was "untrue."
 He also commented it was fortunate no one in the media had called to follow up after the public statement.

 Due to state privacy laws, Terrell's records were sealed and inaccessible to the media, rendering the cover up undetectable.
-The tampering began to come to light one year later when Don Keenan received Terrell's case file by an anonymous individual within the department.
+The tampering began to come to light one year later when Don Keenan received Terrell's case file through an anonymous individual within the department.

 Despite the murder of Terrell, the complicity in his murder through willful neglect of workers at the Georgia Department of Family and Children's Services, and the exposed cover-up by high department officials, another case worker determined that Terrell's half sister and half brother — who were both present at his murder — would be safe with Fran Peterson.
 This unidentified case worker said as follows: "Ms. Peterson will cooperate with the agency and continue to show interest in the support of the child while they are at home. ...
 I think, again you'd have to look at the individual situation.
 And if she had not harmed those other children, then it might be acceptable."

 Neither Elmore nor Mitchell were fired for their actions.